Reserves and Copyright

-If you are a Blackboard user interested in posting content (journal articles, book chapters, etc.) for which you do not own the copyright, please work through the Reserves Direct system, and our library staff will assist you with permissions, fair use, public domain, and other issues.
+If you are a Blackboard user interested in posting content (journal articles, book chapters, etc.) for which you do not own the copyright, please work through the Course Reserves system, and our library staff will assist you with permissions, fair use, public domain, and other issues.
 A link to your reserves list can be created and placed directly into your Blackboard course.
 For more information, contact the Reserves Team in Woodruff Library or the Reserves unit in your library.

-Please be aware that the Libraries review all materials uploaded to Reserves Direct in order to determine if those materials fall within Fair Use and our license agreements.
+Please be aware that the Libraries review all materials uploaded to Course Reserves in order to determine if those materials fall within Fair Use and our license agreements.
 The Libraries will seek and pay permissions for materials when appropriate based on our guidelines.

 The Public Domain